-Confederate exhibits hosted on other websites
+Confederate and Civil War exhibits hosted on other websites

 - The American Civil War 1861-1865 - Anders Olason.
 This 8-frame exhibit was shown at Nordia 2015, put on by Swedish Philatelic Exhibitions.
 It describes the political events preceding the war, mobilization, organization of supplies and transports, military developments, and finally the aftermath of the war.
 The American Civil War had an important impact on postal services and much of the story is told by contemporary material.